CVB91/ip_distance/README.md

-# IP Distance Tool
+# RoundTrip: IP Distance Tool

-The **IP Distance Tool** is a Python command-line utility that calculates the estimated distance between two IP addresses using geolocation and Round-Trip Time (RTT) latency.
+RoundTrip or **IP Distance Tool** is a Python command-line utility that calculates the estimated distance between two IP addresses using geolocation and Round-Trip Time (RTT) latency.
 It can either calculate the distance from your current location to a target IP or, using the `--custom` flag, between two specified IP addresses.

 ## Features